 Regulatory status

+The Tenants Voice is an editorial publication.
 The Tenants Voice is not regulated by the Financial Conduct Authority and is not regulated by the Solicitors Regulation Authority.
-The Tenants Voice does not undertake claims management activity within the meaning of the Financial Services and Markets Act 2000.
-We do not represent tenants or landlords for reward in any legal proceedings, regulatory complaint, or claims process.
+We do not represent tenants or landlords in legal proceedings, regulatory complaints, or claims processes.

 External links